 Tucan Travel has always used local operators, representatives and specialist guides.
 Nearly 100% of the specialist guides* employed by Tucan Travel are locally sourced.
 This ensures knowledgeable, enthusiastic staff, thorough guiding and support of local individuals and businesses.

 Our close relationships with local companies allow us to put more money back into the local economies.
 It also allows clients to gain greater insight into the local customs and traditions through their contact with our local operators.
 On certain tours the specialist knowledge of guides is invaluable, such as in the Amazon Jungle and on treks to Machu Picchu in Latin America.
-We also work with guides in national parks in India and various countries in Africa, and Egyptologists in Egypt, so clients can learn more about the Pyramids and Sphinx, for example.
+We also work with specialist local guides in national parks in India and various countries in Africa.

 Tucan Travel will endeavour to ensure that local partners are employed under fair conditions, are paid a living wage for reasonable hours and are given adequate support by our operations team and tour staff.
 Tucan Travel has a specific policy in place to protect the rights and conditions of porters on the Inca Trail.